Lawyering imperial encounters

 - Authors:Sara Dezalay

-Sara Dezalay is Professor (enseignante-chercheuse HDR) at ESPOL.
-With a background in law and political science, she holds a PhD in Laws from the European University Institute, and an Habilitation à diriger des recherches (HDR) from the Université Paris I.
+Sara Dezalay is Professor of International Law and International Relations at ESPOL.
+With a background in law and political science, she holds a PhD in law from the European University Institute and a Habilitation à diriger des recherches (HDR) from Panthéon-Sorbonne University Paris I.

-Sara Dezalay’s research revisits the long history of extraction between the African continent and global capitalism since the nineteenth-century Scramble.
-Focused on sites of imperial encounters – in London, Paris, Abidjan, Bujumbura, Kinshasa, Johannesburg or the Hague, her latest monograph, Lawyering Imperial Encounters.
-Negotiating Africa's Relationship with the World Economy (Cambridge University Press, 2024) shows how legal intermediaries negotiate and justify Africa’s subaltern position in the global economy.
-It demonstrates the symbiosis between the legacy of imperialism and the detrimental societal and environmental impact of the ongoing rush for Africa’s ‘green’ minerals.
-It offers a powerful postcolonial critique of law’s double-bind - as both enabler and bulwark against predation.
+Sara Dezalay's research revisits the long history of extraction between the African continent and global capitalism since the 19th-century scramble for Africa.
+Focusing on sites of imperial encounters—in London, Paris, Abidjan, Bujumbura, Kinshasa, Johannesburg, and The Hague—her latest monograph, Lawyering Imperial Encounters.
+Negotiating Africa's Relationship with the World Economy (Cambridge University Press, 2024), shows how legal intermediaries negotiate and justify Africa's subordinate position in the global economy.
+She demonstrates the symbiosis between the legacy of imperialism and the detrimental societal and environmental impact of the current rush for Africa's “green” minerals.
+Her work offers a powerful postcolonial critique of the double bind of law, both an instrument of facilitation and a bulwark against predation.